mxstbr/mxstbr.com/pages/thoughts/my-dream-styling-react-apps.md

 Clarity over brevity (`margin: 1 1 2 2` vs. `{ marginTop: 1, marginBottom: 2, marginRight: 1, marginLeft: 2 }`).

 Need styles on interaction?
 Do it in JS.
-Simple interactions usually don't work as expected across desktop and mobile anyway.
+CSS pseudo selectors usually do not work well on mobile, and you resolve to JS.

 ### Bonus: Static Typing

 The style objects can be fully statically typed with TypeScript or Flow!

-### Anti Goals

-- Friendlyness to folks without a JavaScript background
-- TBD

 ### Open Questions

-- What happens when `<CustomComp styles={{}}>`?
+- Extending styles: what happens here `<CustomComp styles={{}}>`?
 Does it pass through `className/style`, `styles` or both?

 ### Inspiration / Further Reading